-A group of A-level students from Southgate School have teamed up with North Middlesex University Hospital to launch an art exhibition on the theme of health.
+A-level students from Southgate School have teamed up for the second year in a row with North Middlesex University Hospital NHS Trust to launch an art exhibition on the theme of mental health.

-The Art Show in the Atrium, of over a dozen works produced by 17–19 year-old students, opens on Thursday 22 February in the Edmonton hospital’s main atrium and will be on display for six weeks until
+The Art Show in the Atrium, of over a dozen works produced by 17 -19 year-old students, opened on Thursday 31 January in the Edmonton hospital’s main atrium and will be on display for six weeks until 16 March.

-Around 30 students, teachers, parents and guests will attend a “private viewing” of the exhibition, on the theme of health, from 12.30–1.30pm on Thursday 22 April.
+Around 30 students, teachers, parents and guests attended a “private viewing” of the exhibition, on the theme of mental health, from 12.00-1.00pm on Thursday 31 January.

-Art teacher, Annabelle Dawson, said: “It’s a fantastic opportunity for our students to make a link with their local hospital where many of them, their friends and families have received care.
-I’m proud that they have staged this exhibition and are showing off their fantastic artwork in such a great location and that it will be viewed by thousands of local people over the coming weeks.”
+Art teacher, Annabelle Dawson, said: “It’s a fantastic opportunity for our students to strengthen the link made last year with their local hospital where many of them, their friends and families have received care.
+Southgate School is proud that they are staging this exhibition and are showing off their fantastic artwork in such a great location and that it will be viewed by thousands of local people over the coming weeks.”

-The exhibition explores aspects of physical, emotional and mental health.
-The works include figurative and abstract works, portraiture and symbolism and uses a range of mixed media, mono-prints, images of body cells, expressive faces, the homeless, landscapes and symbolic fruit combine to reflect the students’ own personal understanding of health.
+The exhibition explores aspects of emotional and mental health.
+The works include figurative and abstract works, portraiture and symbolism and uses a range of mixed media, mono-prints, images of expressive faces, urban landscapes and symbolic fruit combined to reflect the students’ own personal understanding of mental wellbeing.